Dominated Actions in Imperfect-Information Games: Introduction

 There is a linear-time algorithm for determining whether a (mixed) strategy $\sigma_i$ is strictly dominated by any pure strategy for player $i$~\cite{Shoham09:Multiagent}.
 This algorithm simply iterates over each pure strategy $s_i$ for player $i$ and tests whether it performs strictly better than $\sigma_i$ against each opposing pure strategy profile $s_{-i}$.
-This procedure has complexity $O(|A|)$, where $A = \times_i A_i$ is the set of joint action (i.e., pure strategy) profiles, and so takes time linear in the size of the game.
+This procedure has complexity $O(|S|)$, where $S = \times_i S_i$ is the set of joint pure strategy profiles, and so takes time linear in the size of the game.
 The procedure can also be easily adapted to produce an algorithm for determining whether a mixed strategy profile is weakly dominated by any pure strategy in linear time.
 Note that it is possible for a strategy to be dominated by a mixed strategy and not be dominated by any pure strategy~\cite{Shoham09:Multiagent}.
 In order to determine whether a (mixed) strategy is strictly dominated by a mixed strategy, while the above procedure does not work, it turns out that there exists a linear programming formulation that runs in polynomial time, and there also exists a linear programming formulation that determines whether a (mixed) strategy is weakly dominated by a mixed strategy~\cite{Conitzer05:Complexity_of_iterated_dominance}.
-Therefore, regardless of whether the strategies being tested as dominated or dominating are mixed or pure, it can be checked in polynomial time.\footnote{However, most other computational questions related to dominance can be solved in polynomial time for strict but are NP-hard for weak dominance.
-For example, determining whether there exists some elimination path under which strategy $s_i$ is eliminated, given action subsets $A'_i \subset A_i$ determining whether there exists a maximally reduced game where each player has the actions $A'_i$, and given constants $k_i$ determining whether there exists a maximally reduced game where each player has exactly $k_i$ actions~\cite{Shoham09:Multiagent,Gilboa93:Complexity}.}
+Therefore, regardless of whether the strategies being tested as dominated or dominating are mixed or pure, it can be checked in polynomial time.